zlflzn31/Park-Wi/README.md

 Hong Wi, Jongwhan Park lab4(Card game project)
 ===========================
 > This program is written in VS 2015.
-If you try to run the program with most updated VS, there could be potential errors.
-If you try to learn this program, please do it in VS 2015.
+If you try to run the program with the most updated VS, there could be potential errors.

 Program name: lab4.exe